jftorkelson/jftorkelson1.github.io/README.md

 I study the biogeochemistry of sediment in coastal systems, primarily focusing on the Florida Keys Reef Tract.
 I use lipid biomarkers, along with stable isotope chemistry to track the origin of settling particles and surface sediment in reefs and another coastal ecosystems.
 In the future I am interested in building on my knowledge of lipids and stable isotopes to study coastal systems and the deep sea.

 In my free time I enjoy exploring with my dog Flynn, reading, fishing, diving, cross stitching and drinking tea.
-Flynn is working on getting certified as a therapy dog after getting certified as a canine good citizen
+Flynn is working on getting certified as a therapy dog after getting certified as a canine good citizen.